 Meyler Street Elementary School is a public elementary school in West Carson.
-The principal of Meyler Street Elementary School is Louie Carrillo.
-854 students go to Meyler Street Elementary School and are mostly Hispanic; Black, non-Hispanic; and Asian.
-53% of the Meyler Street Elementary School students have "limited English proficiency."
-78% of the 854 students here have subsidized lunches.
+The principal of Meyler Street Elementary School is Louie Carrillo and can be contacted at firstname.lastname@example.org.
+818 students go to Meyler Street Elementary School and identify as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+54% of the Meyler Street Elementary School students have "limited English proficiency."
+86% of the 818 students here get reduced lunch prices.
 The student to teacher ratio at Meyler Street Elementary School is 18:1.
 Zion Lutheran School is one of the nearest elementary schools.

 - Computer arts